mauriciolucas22/dotnet-core-5-mvc-example/README.md

 I am using Pomelo.EntityFrameworkCore for MySQL to store businesses model information with name and e-mail.

-We has a CRUD operation to manage records.
+We has a CRUD operation to manage records of views with bootstrap.

 ## SETUP